williamchnt/Classification-Mlflow/README.md

 ### Code

-We used Git via Github for collaboration with all group members.
-In order to work on the same versions of the libraries we used an anaconda environment.
+In the first part of our project, we introduced tools and methods to facilitate collaboration between our team members.
+We chose to use Git over Github to manage the versions of our code and the different documents that were created.
+This allowed us to work on the same versions of the libraries and easily share changes between team members.

+To manage the versions of the libraries, we decided to use an Anaconda environment.
+This environment allows us to manage the dependencies between the different libraries used in our project and easily install them on each team member's computer.
+This allowed us to work with stable versions of the libraries and avoid version conflicts.

+As for the organization of the files, we decided to use the CookieCutter template.
+This template allowed us to structure our project in an efficient way and have a clear and easy to understand file system for all team members.
+We customized this template to our needs by creating folders and subfolders for each part of the project.

+Finally, for the classification model, we decided to use a random forest model.
+This model is one of the most complete and best suited for classification.
+It allows us to process the data efficiently and predict the expected results with great accuracy.
+We spent a lot of time optimizing the parameters of this model in order to obtain the best possible results.

+In summary, we have implemented tools and methods to facilitate collaboration between our team members and effectively manage the different parts of our project.
+This allowed us to work efficiently and complete our project on time.

 This is the github link of our project [BigDataAPp-Project](https://github.com/williamchnt/BigDataAPp-Project).

-For the organization of the files we have used the CookieCuter template that we have adapted to our needs.

-We separated our ML project workflow into different scripts

-Documentation library used:

-### Random Forest

-We started with a random forest model because it is one of the most complete and suitable for classification

 ## Part III